MrTheBino/bpnb-borg/README.md

-# Foundry System for the Black Powder & Brimstone RPG by Benjamin Tobitt
+# Foundry VTT System for the Black Powder & Brimstone RPG by Benjamin Tobitt

-This system is an unoffical system for the Black Powder & Brimstone RPG.
-No items, characters, weapons or rule texts are included in this system.
+This system is an unoffical FoundryVTT system for the Black Powder & Brimstone RPG.

+**No items, characters, weapons or rule texts are included in this system.**

 Get your copy at https://freeleaguepublishing.com/games/black-powder-brimstone/